simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-div.md

 *How not to bless the nations*, by David I. Smith, gives an interesting historic take on difference.
 Consider Abraham, one of the few followers of God amongst the world population.
 Abraham was given a gift that truly made him distinct: he was destined to be the father of the greatest nation in the world (Israel was the greatest nation at one point in time, even though it is currently a weak and unstable place).
 Abraham definitely met face to face with both adversity and diversity, as he travelled through a land which belonged to others.
 Abraham didn't know that the people

 From *How not to bless the nations*:
   "This is stereotyping, and it is a particularly fertile source of misunderstanding when cultural differences are in play."
+Abraham's stereotyping of the Philistines is particularly interesting.
+Abrahan knew that a Philistine city had been destroyed by God for being unrighteous, and holds a stereotype against the philistines because of that.
+Abrahams then ends up believing that the Philistines do not fear God and are disrespectful, but he is wrong.
+The Philistines do fear God, and Abraham had simply been led astray by his stereotyping.
+So, stereotyping, which is the lack of proper recognition of diversity and difference, results in false beliefs and can even lead to the unfair treatment of others.